-The city's operating levy is generally below the 2.5% cap and a portion of debt service (payable from an unlimited tax) is often paid from available margin under the operating cap, providing additional revenue-raising flexibility.
+The city's operating levy is generally below the 2.5% cap.
 The state legislature must vote to maintain the current sales tax rate every two years, and components of the income tax rate are also subject to periodic legislative renewal.
 Fitch considers such approval pro forma, although modest changes to certain components (such as increases in exclusions) are expected.